Anthony-R-G/ConservationApp/README.md

 ## Map Exploration
 *Experimental feature for post v1.0.0*

-•A fully interactive map using Mapbox SDK that allows you to explore the map of the earth.
+•A fully interactive map using Mapbox SDK that allows you to explore the earth.

 •The map will have the coordinates of each animal placed in the area they live.
-(Note: this will be changed to encompass larger polygon regions)
+(Note: this will be updated to encompass larger polygon regions since not every species has one specific coordinate they reside in)

 •Each coordinate annotation can be tapped to bring up a callout view.